 - "Done Button For Items Assigned to Multiple Resources"

-When the Done button is associated with one status and the work item is assigned to you only, the words on the button are I'm Done.
+When the Done button is associated with one status and the work item is assigned to you only, the button reads, Done.
 When you click it, the status of the task or the issue is changed to the status associated with the Done button.

 To understand which status is associated with the Done button, check the Team Settings of your Home Team for the Done Button section, as described in "Configuring Which Status Is Chosen when Clicking the Done Button."

 If you are not assigned to a Home Team, the default status is chosen when clicking Done, as described above in "Understanding the options of the Done Button."